 Starting a Local Arthritis Support Network begins with a genuine desire to make a difference for people living with arthritis and rheumatic diseases in your community.
 Arthritis Support Network Leaders (ASN Leaders) are valuable national volunteers facilitating our local support groups across the United States.
 Our peer-led, local support groups bring people together for fun and informative events and activities.
-Arthritis Support Networks offer a place of understanding and encouragement for adults living with arthritis and their loved ones.
+An Arthritis Support Network offers a place of understanding and encouragement for adults living with arthritis and their loved ones.
 Because our leaders are individuals living with arthritis we recommend having 2 leaders per group.

 Leaders complete a self-paced training program to provide new volunteers the skills to start and grow a support group in their community.
 Each ASN Leader is provided a toolkit to set them up for success.

-Arthritis Support Network Leaders (ASN Leaders)
+Arthritis Support Network Leader (ASN Leader)

 A Local Arthritis Support Network Leader is a volunteer representative of the Arthritis Foundation in their respective communities.
-The main function of the ASN Leader is to plan and coordinate group meetings for participants.
-The ASN Leader host at least 6 meetings or events per year.
+The main function of an ASN Leader is to plan and coordinate group meetings for participants.
+The ASN Leader hosts at least 6 meetings or events per year.
 Meetings or events are educational and/or social in nature.
 Coordinating a minimum of at least 2 wellness education focused meetings per year is required and many groups have wellness topics at almost all meetings.

 Commitment: At least 2 years.

 Time Commitment: 5 - 10 hours per month

 - Plan, coordinate and facilitate engaging and fun group meetings and social activities and events